rsheldiii/maker-ide-atom/README.md

-# stl-view package
+# maker-id package

-Opens and views STL files an WebGL view
+Tools for Makers - an atom extension

+Currently this will enable users to:
+* view stl files
+* view brd files